zio/zio/docs/howto/migrating_from_monix.md

 ---
 id: migrating_from_monix
-title:  "Migrating from Monix to ZIO"
+title:  "How to migrate from Monix to ZIO"
 ---

 Monix's `Task[A]` can be easily replaced with ZIO's `Task[A]` (an alias for `ZIO[Any, Throwable, A]`).